oracle/weblogic-kubernetes-operator/docs-source/content/security/service-accounts.md

 title: "Service accounts"
 date: 2019-02-23T17:36:12-05:00
 weight: 4
-description: "Kubernetes service accounts for the operator"
+description: "Kubernetes ServiceAccounts for the operator"
 ---

-#### WebLogic Server Kubernetes Operator service accounts
+#### WebLogic Server Kubernetes Operator ServiceAccounts

 When the operator is installed, the Helm chart property, `serviceAccount`, can be specified where the value contains the name of the Kubernetes `ServiceAccount`